jsiegenthaler/homebridge-eosstb/README.md

 Feel free to try out the new alpha and eventually beta versions, but please always read the [CHANGELOG.md](/CHANGELOG.md) to see what state the plugin is currently in.
 Please provide feedback via bug reports if anything is not working as expected.

+# IMPORTANT NOTICE: THIS README STILL NEEDS UPDATING TO REFLECT CHANGES IN V2
+Biggest changes: Profile handling.
+The plugin now loads the profile configured as startup profile.
+User profiles are deprecated.
+FAQ and WIKI need updating.

 [![npm](https://badgen.net/npm/dt/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)
 [![npm](https://badgen.net/npm/dm/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)